riongull/dash-incubator-rules/rules.md

 2. All work systems and their data are public
 3. All work preparation and pricing is public
 4. All work output is public
-5. All people's work and rewards are public and verifable
+5. All people's work and rewards are public and verifiable
 6. All rules governing the Incubator and decisions on how to maintain those rules are public

 The only exception would be user credentials, i.e. their login passwords (which won't be needed when the Incubator App moves onto Dash Platform)